CommandPost/FCPCafe/docs/update-guide.md

 There have been some reports that the current macOS Sonoma 14.1 beta also has issues with Final Cut Pro.

+If you use **MotionVFX**, mLUT, mFlare 2, mFilmLook, mMuppet & mTracker all requires updates for macOS Sonoma.

 ---

 ## Final Cut Pro 10.6.10